 3. How does the online curriculum work?

 The program is designed as a 10-semester curriculum and is taught primarily in an online classroom using synchronous, high-definition videoconferencing technology.
 A new cohort of 5-7 students starts in odd-numbered years only and begins classes in the summer semester with a required five-day session on campus in Waco, Texas, to enable students and faculty to get to know each other and to begin the first two courses.
 Throughout the program students will attend all of their classes in an online classroom using videoconferencing technology.
 Each class meets at a specific time each week, and classes meet on Monday and/or Thursday evenings from 6:00 to 9:00 pm CST.
 Students must be present to be a part of the class.
 During synchronous class sessions, students see and talk with each other as well as the instructor in real time.
 Classes will be conducted much as they would be on campus, except that students will be at home anywhere in the world.

 4. When are students admitted to the program?

-The online PhD applications became available March 1, 2016.
-The PhD Admissions Committee will review applications completed by the following dates: August 1, 2016, November 1, 2016, and February 1, 2017.
+The PhD Admissions Committee will review applications completed by the following dates: August 1, 2018, November 1, 2018, and February 1, 2019.
 At each of these review sessions except the final one, the committee will decide to offer admission, deny admission, or let the application remain active until the next review session.
 Applications that remain active may be revised by the applicant (for example, submit a higher GRE score or a new writing sample) prior to a subsequent deadline.
 Financial aid decisions may not be finalized until after the November or February review session.
-Applicants will be notified if all available seats for the June 2017 cohort have been filled prior to the November or February review session.
+Applicants will be notified if all available seats for the June 2019 cohort have been filled prior to the November or February review session.